 Research assistants on the first trip were Mark Ziembicki, a doctoral candidate at the University of Adelaide in South Australia, and John Leydecker, an aviculturist from San Francisco, CA. Mark has already gained extensive experience with neotropical parrots and his assistance was invaluable.
 This was John's first experience with parrots in a wild setting.

-Research assistants on the second trip were Viviana Ruiz Gutierrez, a graduate of National University of Costa Rica with a major in Tropical Biology, and Julia Shade (my daughter).
+Mark & VinicioResearch assistants on the second trip were Viviana Ruiz Gutierrez, a graduate of National University of Costa Rica with a major in Tropical Biology, and Julia Shade (my daughter).
 Viviana has worked as a birding guide and has served as a research assistant on other projects in Costa Rica.
 Julia is not an aviculturist and provided us with the opportunity to record observations that were not colored by avicultural training.

 The goal of the November 1999 study was to attempt to identify flocks of Bronze-winged Pionus parrots, record behaviors, and obtain information on their diet.
 Jane and Vinicio began several weeks before the other participants arrived by recording sightings of all three species of Pionus parrots.
 Once Mark and I arrived, we attempted to define the parrots' daily routine and then establish observation posts where we could watch the flock members interact.
 GPS and time records were kept for each sighting.
 Behaviors were photographed where possible.
-Mindo residents were queried regarding the parrots' diet and we observed the parrots feeding on a few occasions.
+Mindo residents were queried regarding the parrots' diet and we observed the parrots feeding on a few occasions.The January 2001 trip attempted to identify active nesting sites of Bronze-winged Pionus, record any breeding-related activity, and obtain additional diet information.
+We used methods similar to those used in November 1999.

 The total number of Pionus parrots sighted over the ten day study was 1,321 including a single Blue-headed Pionus.

 We were fortunate to find a large flock of Bronze-winged Pionus parrots in a cornfield one half mile from the center of Mindo on the first afternoon.
 After only three days of intense observation we were able to predict this flock's movements to an accuracy of 15 minutes.
 Typically, the birds would first appear between dawn and 5:45 AM flying noisily on a southern track above the town of Mindo.
 By 6:00AM, the birds would fly into three tall trees on the northwest corner of the cornfield and remain there until 10:00AM. .
-At 10:00AM, the birds would leave the trees and fly south through the valley, disappearing over the southern ridge.
+At 10:00AM, the birds would leave the trees and fly south through the valley, disappearing over the southern ridge.At 2:00PM, the parrots returned to the tall trees in the cornfield and remained there until 6:00PM (dusk) when they would depart, flying to one of the three deep ravines on the northern end of the valley.
+We believe that they roost for the night in these areas.

-We had ample opportunity to closely observe flock behaviors while the birds were perched in the cornfields.
+Bronze-wingeds leaving the cornfield for the day.We had ample opportunity to closely observe flock behaviors while the birds were perched in the cornfields.
 There were three behaviors that were most evident:

 1) Despite the many reports of Bronze-wingeds corn eating behavior, we observed the birds in the cornfield only once.
 We inspected the corn on several occasions and could find little evidence of the ravaging be usually described in other reports of Pionus's feeding behavior (Stoodley, 1984, p 11).
 Instead, we found small chewed areas at the top of a few corn ears.
 We could not find any evidence of corn grubs in the ears that had been chewed leading us to consider that the parrots may be eating corn grubs instead of the ripened corn.
 While it is true that captive Bronze-winged parrots will eat both dried and fresh corn (one source told us that Bronze-winged parrots feed their chicks a mixture of fresh corn and grubs), we did not see similar behavior in wild parrots.